nimitbhargava/Google-Watchlist-Quick-Open/walkthrough.md

 # Verification Walkthrough: Placement & Layout & Dynamic Color & State & Hover & Analytics & Config & Landing Page

 ## Goal
-Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, hover style is correct, analytics events are sent, configuration is loaded correctly, and **the marketing landing page (including Privacy Policy and Analytics) looks good**.
+Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, hover style is correct, analytics events are sent, configuration is loaded correctly, and **the marketing landing page (including Privacy Policy, Analytics, and Social Preview) looks good**.

 ## Prerequisites
 - Chrome Browser
 - The extension code is updated locally.
 - **IMPORTANT**: You must replace `G-XXXXXXXXXX` and `YOUR_API_SECRET` in `extension/config.js` with your actual Google Analytics credentials.
-- **IMPORTANT**: For the landing page, you must replace `G-XXXXXXXXXX` in `landing-page/index.html` and `landing-page/privacy.html` with your Web Data Stream ID.
+- **IMPORTANT**: For the landing page, you must replace `G-XXXXXXXXXX` in `landing-page/analytics.js` with your Web Data Stream ID.

 ## Steps